joseAf28/PlasmaCDAE/README.md

 ### Training Methodology

-Before training the model,standard scaling was applied to different sets.
+Before training the model, standard scaling was applied to different sets.
 The training stages correspond to two independent stages:

 - **Direct Predictor Training:**